intro-to-data/Labs/Week 04/README.md

 download>insurance.csv</a> dataset and save it in the root folder of the `Insurance` project.

-Run the first 20 lines of code to import your data.
+Run the first 20 lines of code in <a href="https://raw.githubusercontent.com/intro-to-data/Labs/master/Week%2004/Insurance.R" download>Insurance.R</a> to import your data.
 Because of the problems last week, I wrote a chunk of code which looks for the `insurance.csv` file and will return an error to you if it cannot see it.
 This will certainly help me help some of you who get stuck on this step.

-Be sure to run lines 28-31, or some of the demo code will not run.
+Be sure to run lines 28-31, or the demo code will not run.
 I have included a fair amount of demo data in this lab because I want you to spend some time this week thinking critically about the _meaning_ of what we are doing.

 ### Question 01: Distribution of charges

-Links:
-- [Multimodal Distribution](https://en.wikipedia.org/wiki/Multimodal_distribution)
-- [Log-normal_Distribution](https://en.wikipedia.org/wiki/Log-normal_distribution)

 How would you describe the distribution of charges?
-This data is obviously skewed.
 Is the data multi-modal?
 Do you believe it roughly follows the log-normal distribution?
 An eye-ball assessment is fine.
 I am not asking for a formal statistical test.

+Links:
+- [Multimodal Distribution](https://en.wikipedia.org/wiki/Multimodal_distribution)
+- [Log-normal_Distribution](https://en.wikipedia.org/wiki/Log-normal_distribution)

 ```
 ggplot(Insurance, aes(charges)) +